Know Why You Should Drink Ashwagandha With Milk

 Two grams of Ashwagandha powder with 125 mg of trikatu powder.
 Drinking a cup of Ashwagandha tea once or twice a day helps with fatigue.

 Trikatu contains three pungent herbs: dried ginger (soonth), black pepper (marich), and long pepper (pippali).
 This combination is traditionally taken twice a day with milk.
-Ashwagandha can help with fatigue, its benefits are compounded when taken with milk.
+Ashwagandha can help with fatigue, and its benefits are compounded when taken with milk.

 Allergic rhinitis1